 The world is full of powerful software to help you write your book.
 In the end, though, all these tools are just that—tools.
 The stories you imagine and your discipline to put the words on the page are far more important.

-When you're done, share your writing practice in practice box below.
-And if you share, be sure to leave feedback for your fellow writers in the comments!
+When you're done, share your writing practice in the Pro Practice Workshop.
+And if you share, be sure to leave feedback for your fellow writers!

 Joe Bunting is an author and the leader of The Write Practice community.
 He is also the author of the new book Crowdsourcing Paris, a real life adventure story set in France.
 It was a #1 New Release on Amazon.
 Follow him on Instagram (@jhbunting).